-One of the most frequent emails I've received this year is from people asking about how my PRP results from Dr. Cooley has turned out.
-I learned that a LOT of people are interested in my PRP results because obviously people are always looking for new options in the follicular fight.
-Well, the wait is over so you can now see my PRP results at five months (which is early) and my thoughts on the experience.
+One of the most frequent emails I've received this year is from people asking about how my non-surgical hair thickening results from Dr. Cooley has turned out.
+I learned that a LOT of people are interested in my results because obviously people are always looking for new options in the follicular fight.
+Well, the wait is over so you can now see my non-surgical results at five months (which is early) and my thoughts on the experience.

-PRP for hair loss is a controversial issue and it has been since it was first discussed around 2008.
-Oddly, PRP in general has been around since the 1970's and before it's use was discovered for hair it had gained popularity in orthopedics, dental and other medical specialities.
+Non-surgical blood based treatments for hair loss is a controversial issue and it has been since it was first discussed around 2008.
+Oddly, plasma based treatments in general has been around since the 1970's and before it's use was discovered for hair it had gained popularity in orthopaedics, dental and other medical specialities.
 I remember how it was being promoted early on which was not much different than how any other new technology is promoted in the hair restoration field.
 Some places were aggressive in marketing the procedure including some well known hair transplant doctors while others were more cautious in their approach.
 Dr. Cooley was one of the pioneers of PRP hair loss treatments and he was among the more cautious of its advocates in that he didn't promise the moon and was honest about the efficacies as he understood them.

-Fast forward to 2016 and it has become clear that PRP for hair loss has matured and there are basically three ways that PRP is marketed.
-One way is where you have clinics that throw the idea of PRP around as if it is a sure thing; that it is a given that if you have PRP, regardless of your particular situation, that you will have a noticeable and quantifiable improvement for your hair that will be a consistent replacement for other "proven" hair restoration techniques.
+Fast forward to 2016 and it has become clear that non-surgical plasma based treatments for hair loss have matured and there are basically three ways that they are marketed.
+One way is where you have clinics that throw the idea of these treatments around as if it is a sure thing; that it is a given that if you have non-surgical plasma based treatments, regardless of your particular situation, that you will have a noticeable and quantifiable improvement for your hair that will be a consistent replacement for other "proven" hair restoration techniques.
 The second way it is marketed is as a "freebie" to augment a hair transplant.
-This is more common in Turkey as I've seen numerous offers online where for €2.00 per graft you can get 4000 grafts AND they will give you a free PRP session too.
-This takes advantage of, and even helps to perpetuate the myth, that all PRP is the same and that it is a standard protocol that all practitioners follow.
-You then have the clinics that tell you up front that not all PRP is the same and that even with the best protocols there is no guarantee of success because the procedure is highly dependent on not only the protocol but the patient as well.
+This is more common in Turkey as I've seen numerous offers online where for €2.00 per graft you can get 4000 grafts AND they will give you a free session too.
+This takes advantage of, and even helps to perpetuate the myth, that all plasma based treatments are the same and that it is a standard protocol that all practitioners follow.
+You then have the clinics that tell you up front that not all are the same and that even with the best protocols there is no guarantee of success because the procedure is highly dependent on not only the protocol but the patient as well.
 Dr. Cooley falls into the latter of these three categories.

-I think it is safe to say that as of now, I'm officially a believer and a supporter of PRP based on my PRP results that have been documented in my latest video.
-Remember, not all PRP is the same and if it is being given away for free with a hair transplant surgery it most likely hasn't any real benefit if you're even getting PRP in the first place.
+I think it is safe to say that as of now, I'm officially a believer and a supporter of plasma treatments based on my own results that have been documented in my latest video.
+Remember, not all treatments are the same and if it is being given away for free with a hair transplant surgery it most likely hasn't any real benefit if you're even getting a legitimate treatment in the first place.
 If you can't see your own blood being spun in the centrifuge then you don't really know;)